swiss/fedlex-jolux/doc/official_compilation.md

 As the jolux:Act is a very abstract representation of a legislative resource, there is e.g. no title of the law attached to the jolux:Act because this is something language specific and therefore added to the [jolux:Expression](#Expression) of the jolux:Act.

-As the Official Compilation is released in a weekly bulletin, all jolux:Act are part of such a bulletin via [jolux:isPartOf](#isPartOf):
+As the Official Compilation is released in a weekly bulletin, all jolux:Act are part of such a bulletin via [jolux:isPartOf](#isPartOf) and the bulletin itself is a type jolux:Memorial:

 :::{admonition} jolux:isPartOf
 :class: note